Vapour control layers

 Flat roofs

-For flat roofs, a VCL should be used on the warm side of the insulation for warm deck flat roofs Cold deck flat roofs are not recommended and an alternative form of flat roof should be adopted.
+For flat roofs, a VCL should be used on the warm side of the insulation - for warm deck flat roofs its location is typically a layer placed immediately above the structural deck.
+Cold deck flat roofs are not acceptable for Warranty unless they are 3m2 or less in area – in these situations the VCL is fixed to the underside of the flat roof joists.

-• A vapour control plasterboard comprising a metallised polyester film bonded to the back face of the plasterboard.
+• A vapour control plasterboard comprising a metallised polyester film bonded to the back face of the plasterboard, or

 Vapour control layers: what are they and what do we require?

-This technical document provides additional guidance relating to the use of vapour control layers (VCLs) in construction.
+This technical document provides additional guidance relating to how the Functional Requirements in the Technical Manual may be satisfied when proposing vapour control layers (VCL’s).

 Download a PDF version of this technical article.